Sleepaway Camp (Mon-Sun, 24/7)

 What are the weekend trips like?

-The camp organizes weekend shopping, educational and entertainment trips for Sleepaway campers.
+The camp organizes weekend shopping, as well as educational and entertainment trips for Sleepaway campers.
 Participation is voluntary.
-Students are expected to follow camp behavior rules on the van/bus.

 What should I bring to camp?